 Yes, you can take the Canadian Studies Diploma Program while also completing a degree program at UVic.

-You may transfer in up to 4.5 units of appropriate credit courses completed at other accredited institutions toward their diploma.
+You may transfer in up to 4.5 units of appropriate credit courses completed at other accredited institutions and apply them to your diploma.

 Students who are unable to complete the diploma requirements while attending UVic may: